awwnchal/Time-Series-Analysis/README.md

 This repository contains solutions to the following time series analysis problems from the Forecasting: Principles and Practice textbook:

-Chapter 2 – Time series graphics
+Chapter 2 0Time series graphics
-Problem 4 (25 points)
+Problem 4

 Chapter 3 – Time series decomposition
-Problem 7 (25 points)
+Problem 7

 Chapter 5 – The forecasters’ toolbox
-Problem 7 (25 points)
+Problem 7

+Chapter 8
-Chapter 8 – Exponential smoothing
+# Exponential smoothing
-Problem 7 (25 points)
+Problem 7

+Chapter 9
-Chapter 9 – ARIMA models
+# ARIMA models
-Problem 2 (25 points)
+Problem 2

-Problem 15 (25 points)
+Problem 15

 The solutions are provided in the form of R code knitted as HTML